 The Pa300 has four stereo master effects processors powering over 125 effects, including reverbs, delays, and chorus.
 It also includes some highly-acclaimed REMS guitar-based effects for ultra-realistic guitar tones.
 As well as the 3-band EQ per track, there is a 4-band parametric EQ added to the sound output.
 This EQ processes everything and is excellent for fine-tuning your overall sound.

 The onboard 16-track sequencer has a quick record function for making backing tracks quickly.
 It also has multi-track and step record functions up to 100,000 events.

 |Image credit: Korg Check Sweetwater||

 Despite being one of the most affordable arranger keyboards, it’s every bit a professional instrument.
 The Korg Pa300 is the best budget arranger keyboard on our list.
-It does lack some of the finesse you get at the top end of the PA series, but it’s a workhorse.
+It lacks some of the finesse you get at the top end of the Pa series, but it’s a workhorse.

 If you are a singer, it will be a little disappointing that there is no mic input, given how good Korg’s vocal effects generally are.
 However, if you don’t need a mic, this arranger keyboard will do pretty much everything else.
 Do it very well indeed, we might add.

 6. Roland E-A7